What is Vibration Analysis? The Ultimate Guide

 Parameters Measured in Vibration Analysis

 In vibration analysis, several key parameters are measured to assess the health of equipment.
-These include vibration displacement, velocity, acceleration, and frequency each providing unique insights into the equipment’s condition.
+These include vibration displacement, velocity, acceleration, and frequency, each providing unique insights into the equipment’s condition.
+Peak amplitude is a key characteristic used to assess the intensity of vibration signals, indicating the severity of vibrations detected from machinery.

 - Vibration Displacement: Measures the displacement of vibrating parts from a reference point.
 In general, a higher amplitude indicates more intense vibration, which may signal issues like misalignment or imbalance.